MicrosoftDocs/Viva/Viva/insights/personal/teams/virtual-commute.md

 #### Meetings

-In **Meetings**, you can review tomorrow’s events—those that last all day, those that you’ve accepted, and those that still need your RSVP.
+In **Meetings**, review tomorrow’s events—those that last all day, those that you’ve accepted, and those that still need your RSVP.

 :::image type="complex" source="images/wellbeing-vc-meetings1.png" alt-text="Screenshot that shows the Meetings tab of virtual commute.":::
    Screenshot of the "Meetings" tab within the virtual commute experience.
 The section header prompts you to review your meetings for the next day.
 The section subtitle reads, "Review and address meetings that need responses or have conflicts."
 Beneath the subtitle, there's a section titled, "Events."
 There are four events listed in vertically arranged rectangles.
 Each rectangle lists the event time, duration, title, and location.
 There's a button on the right-hand side of each rectangle.
 One says, "Needs RSVP."
 Two say, "Accepted."
 One says, "Delete."
 There are two buttons in the bottom right-hand corner of the screen: "Done" and "Next."
 :::image-end:::

-If an event needs your RSVP, you can **Accept** or **Decline** it from this screen.
+If an event needs your RSVP, **Accept** or **Decline** it from this screen.

 :::image type="content" source="images/wellbeing-vc-rsvp.png" alt-text="Screenshot that shows the dropdown options for the Needs RSVP button: Accept and Decline.":::